ambengers/laravel-query-filter/README.md

 ## Pagination

-This package offers pagination by default.
+This package also allows you to paginate your models like so.

 ```php
 /** Pagination */